 We are scholars with a vigorous commitment to quality and rigorous undergraduate education.
 We are dedicated to strengthening the university's educational goals through our multiple course offerings in the core curriculum and through our program of study.

-We seek to enhance our students' lives through thoughtful and diverse teaching pedagogies which emphasize the scientific, interpretive, and critical skills needed to conduct theoretically sound, methodologically rigorous, and multifaceted analyses of human social phenomena at both the local and global levels.
+We seek to enhance our students' lives through thoughtful and diverse teaching pedagogies which emphasize the scientific, interpretive and critical skills needed to conduct theoretically sound, methodologically rigorous and multifaceted analyses of human social phenomena at both the local and global levels.
 We offer students direct opportunities to develop and apply those skills through traditional research and experiential learning activities.

 We seek to support the university and community wherever our expertise meets broader needs.
-This involves bringing the best sociological and anthropological knowledge to bear on the concerns, needs and problems faced in these environments.
+This involves bringing the best sociological knowledge to bear on the concerns, needs and problems faced in these environments.